 How to get to Kalymnos

 By ferry: It’s easy to get to Kalymnos by ferry.
 Either from the port of Piraeus in Athens, or from Kos and Leros, the neighboring islands you can easily visit before or after your stay in Kalymnos.
-To find ferry timetables and book your trip, we recommend the following website Ferry Hopper .
+To find ferry timetables and book your trip, we recommend the following website Ferry Hopper.
 Quick and easy to use.

 By plane: Kalymnos also has an airport with connections to Athens.
 You can view the different flights on the Aegean Airline.
-As well as being in French, the site also offers excellent customer service.
+As well as being in English, the site also offers excellent customer service.
 The neighboring islands of Kos and Leros also have airports.

 Getting around and staying in Kalymnos